 Many gardeners have experienced the disappointment of harvesting tiny squash from plants they’ve spent months growing and caring for.
-Luckily, there are ways to ensure that squash plants produce larger fruits.
+Luckily, there are ways to ensure that your plants produce larger squash.

 Squash doesn’t reach their full potential size when grown in compacted, slow-draining, nutrient-poor soil and when they don’t receive adequate amounts of heat, sunlight, water, and nutrients.
 The size of squash can also be limited by fungal disease and soft-bodied insect pests.